gwichert/wxd/README.txt

 * Status

+0.05 (afb)
+Fixed issue with D bool versus C++ bool
+Deprecated the new_ struct constructors
+Added wxSound class and the Sound sample
+Extra documentation comments for the modules

 0.04 (afb)
-removed the extra gcc linking for Darwin added wxGLCanvas class and the GLCube sample added Doxygen documentation (and \cond+\endcond)
+Removed the extra gcc linking for Darwin
+Added wxGLCanvas class and the GLCube sample
+Added Doxygen documentation (and \cond+\endcond)
 Extra configuration files for MinGW32 (Windows)

 0.03 (afb)